-nzyme is stored at -20 oC, but never freezes.
+The enzyme is stored at -20 oC, but never freezes.
 It is temperature sensitive, so it must be kept cool and not exposed to ambient temperature.

-Calculate reagent mixture volume needed (Table 1).
+Calculate the reagent mixture volume needed (Table 1).

-Multiply volume of each reagent needed in one reaction, by the number of samples/tubes to be processed.
+Multiply the volume of each reagent needed in one reaction by the number of samples/tubes to be processed.
+Make sure to account for positive and negative controls in the calculations.
+Add an additional 10% to final PCR reaction volume to ensure enough mixture is created in case of error.

 Primer volumes depend on assays for specific organisms.
-Refer to literature to obtain proper PCR mixture volumes.
+Refer to outside literature to obtain proper and accurate PCR mixture volumes.

 Example: 3 samples + 1 positive control + 1 negative control = 5 reactions.

-Prepare LoBind Eppendorf tube.
+Prepare a LoBind Eppendorf tube.
 LoBind prevents reagents from binding to plastic.
+Make sure to have a large enough tube to hold the entire volume of the master mix.

-When reagents thaw, add calculated volumes to LoBind Eppendorf tube
+When reagents thaw, add the calculated volumes (one by one) to the LoBind Eppendorf tube.

-Gently vortex and spin (mini-centrifuge) each before addin
+Gently vortex and spin (mini-centrifuge) each reagent before adding.

-Prepare 8-tube strip, with tube “1” positioned on the left and tube “8” on the right.
+Prepare an 8-tube strip, with tube “1” positioned on the left and tube “8” on the right.
 Designate a tube for each sample, including positive and negative controls.

-Dispense 45 μL PCR mixture into each tube on strip.
+Dispense 45 μL PCR mixture into each tube on the strip.

-Move to new hood designated “template hood” for adding sample cDNA into tubes.
+Move to a new hood designated “template hood” for adding sample cDNA into tubes.

-ucleic acid material should never be exposed in or near “clean” hood.
+Note that nucleic acid material should never be exposed in or near the clean hood.
+This is to avoid possible contamination in the master mix.

-Add 5 μL cDNA template from samples into 8-tube strips containing PCR mixture.
-Add positive template into positive control tube.
-Add molecular grade H2O into negative control tube.
+Add 5 μL cDNA template from the samples into the 8-tube strips containing the PCR mixture.
+Add the 5 μL positive template into the positive control tube.
+Add 5 μL molecular grade H2O into the negative control tube.
+The final volume of each tube should be 50 μL.

 45 μL PCR mixture + 5 μL template.

-Place cap securely on 8-tube strip.
+Place the cap securely on the 8-tube strip.
 Label to minimize contamination and confusion.

 Centrifuge the 8-tube strip for a few seconds using a mini-centrifuge.